kavia-common/graph-visualization-software-7354-8699/WebApplicationContainer/README.md

 REACT_APP_BACKEND_URL=https://your-backend.example.com
 ```

 If not set or the backend is down, the app continues in local-only mode and shows a non-blocking toast.
+Alternatively, enable the mock mode as above for a richer local demo experience.

 ## Features